 You must notify your motor vehicle licensing agency within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
 This is true no matter what type of vehicle you were driving.
-You have complied with this section if the conviction is in a State that has not been De-Certified by the Federal Motor Carrier Safety Administration.

 You must notify your employer within two business days if your license is suspended, revoked, or canceled, or if you are disqualified from driving.